amouro/drupalden_iwakuni_2023/section-3.md

 <span class="text-sky-500">ISO 8601 Formats</span>

 <!--
-Therefore, we use ISO 8601 format in English UI, as it is same order of format for Japanese UI.
+Therefore, we use the ISO 8601 format in English UI, as it is same order of format for the Japanese UI.

 <b>Next slide >>>>></b>
 -->